Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

 \subsection{RQ3: Strategies}

-In this research question, we compare the five different self-healing strategies of \tool.
-For each strategy, \autoref{tab:strategies_comparison} shows the number of times it has been activated to heal errors of \bench, and the last column presents the number of different error types for which the strategy has been selected.
-For example, the first row of \autoref{tab:strategies_comparison} shows that ``Line Skipper'' has been selected to handle 233 errors, and it has healed four different error types.
+In this research question, we compare the five different self-healing strategies.
+For each strategy, \autoref{tab:strategies_comparison} shows the number of times it has been activated to heal errors of \bench, with our two tools: \tool and \extension.
+The last column presents the number of different error types for which the strategy has been selected.
+For example, the first row of \autoref{tab:strategies_comparison} shows that ``Line Skipper'' has been selected to handle 233 errors with \tool and 89 with \extension, and it has healed four different error types.

-The most used strategy is "Line Skipper" with 233 activations.
-It is also the strategy that supports the highest number of different error type: 1) "XXX is not defined", 2) "XXX is not a function", 3) "Cannot read property XXX of null", 4) "Cannot set property XXX of null".
-The second most used strategy is "Object Creator" with 109 errors for which it has initialized a null variable.
-This strategy handles two different error types: "Cannot set property XXX of null" and "Cannot read property XXX of null".
+In the case of \tool, the most used strategy is ``Line Skipper'' with 233 activations.
+It is also the strategy that supports the highest number of different error type: 1) ``XXX is not defined'', 2) ``XXX is not a function'', 3) ``Cannot read property XXX of null'', 4) ``Cannot set property XXX of null''.
+On the other hand, \extension uses the most the strategy ``Line Skipper'' strategy with 89 activations, followed by ``Library Injector'' with 55 activations.
+The second most used strategy for \tool is ``Object Creator'' with 109 errors for which it has initialized a null variable.
+This strategy handles two different error types: ``Cannot set property XXX of null'' and ``Cannot read property XXX of null''.
 These two strategies have something in common, they target the failure point, the symptom, and not the root cause (the root cause is actually unknown).
 For example, the error \mycode{CitedRefBlocks is not defined} is triggered in the web page \url{https://www.ncbi.nlm.nih.gov/pmc/articles/PMC504719/}, because the function \mycode{CitedRefBlocks} is not defined.
 Line Skipper strategy avoids the error by skipping the method call, it is a typical example of a fix at the failure point and not at the root cause of the absence of \mycode{CitedRefBlocks}.

-On the contrary, "Library Injector" addresses the root cause of the problem: the missing library is extracted from the error message and it is used to rewrite the content of the request.
-In this case, \tool exploits the fact that we have a direct relation between root cause (no included library) and symptom (unknown used library name) for this error type.
+On the contrary, ``Library Injector'' addresses the root cause of the problem: the missing library is extracted from the error message, and it is used to rewrite the content of the request.
+In this case, the self-healing tools exploit the fact that we have a direct relation between root cause (no included library) and symptom (unknown used library name) for this error type.